Ronan-EruiniBennett/GymLogbookAnalytics/docs/README.md

 - Improve input validation to reduce malformed or incomplete records
 - Extend the schema to capture heart rate or RPE data per set
 - Expand dataset size for more meaningful analysis
-- Create a script to change old exercise names to normalised names
 - Add CI/CD pipeline for Terraform plan/apply and frontend deployment
 - Convert processed CSV data into Parquet for more efficient Athena queries
 - Add CloudTrail for account-level audit logging